 When we investigated the technical details of this campaign, we saw that one of the shell scripts contained a reference to OSS KeySecret and GitHub.
 Initially, we assumed that malicious actors simply search for credentials that have been inadvertently pushed into the GitHub public repository.

-We saw a comment on a malicious script in one of the samples that we analyzed and confirmed our initial assumption after using Google Translate to obtain an English translation of the comment that was originally written in Chinese.
+We saw a comment on a malicious script in one of the samples that we analysed and confirmed our initial assumption after using Google Translate to obtain an English translation of the comment that was originally written in Chinese.

 The role of steganography in distributing malware to exploited OSS buckets